 Costs of products sold for the year ended December 31, 1995 were 73.7%, of net sales, as compared to 75.7% for the prior year.
 The factors contributing to this decrease included: (i) the effect of the Mexican peso devaluation, which contributed approximately \$4,100,000 to gross profit for 1995, (ii) the fact that gross profits for Vitramon were higher than Vishay's other operating companies, (iii) Israeli government grants of \$13,243,000 for the year ended December 31, 1995, as compared to \$10,999,000 for the prior year, and (iv) an increase in production in Israel where labor costs are lower than in most other regions in which Vishay manufactures.
-The increase in Israeli government grants in Israel.
+The increase in Israeli government grants resulted from a significant increase in the Company's manufacturing operations in Israel.
 Deferred income at December 31, 1995 relating to Israeli government grants was \$30,849,000.